reema0814/Threat-Protection-with-XDR/Labguide/lab6_create_detections.md

 1. Select **Next: Set rule logic >** button.

-1. On the *Set rule logic* tab, the *Rule query* should be populated already with you KQL query, as well as the entities under *Alert enrichment - Entity mapping*.
+1. On the *Set rule logic* tab, the *Rule query* should be populated already with your KQL query, as well as the entities under *Alert enrichment - Entity mapping*.

     |Entity|Identifier|Data Field|
     |:----|:----|:----|